-NOTE: The online application does not contain spaces where the applicant can provide information regarding the individual contributions appearing within each issue, such as title, author, or copyright transfer information.
+NOTE: These applications do not contain spaces where the applicant can provide information regarding the individual contributions appearing within each issue, such as title, author, or copyright transfer information.
 The certificate of registration and the online public record for a group registration will identify only the title, author/claimant, and publication information for each issue in the group.